RajasKhambayate/Problems_On_N_Numbers/README.md

-# Problems_On_N_Numbers
+# Problems_On_N_Numbers -> problems based on set of numbers .
+    Types of Problems_On_N_Numbers : Find_Second-Maximum , Find_Second-Minimum , Count_Even , Count_Odd & so on...

+This Repository contains programs in C language .

+This Repository contains programs in C++ language .

+This Repository contains programs in Java language .

-This Repository contains problems on n numbers in various languages .
+This Repository contains programs in Python language .